roytang/blog/content/notes/2024/03/popquiz-errors/index.md

 title: 'Popquiz: The Errors Tour'
 ---

-Final popquiz for the year!
+First popquiz for the year!
 This quiz was not entirely Taylor Swift-themed though that was a strong component.
 Alas, our Ace went poorly and with it our chance of winning the event.
 We ended up finishing 3rd out of 5 teams which wasn't too bad (still got a prize!)

 Rounds were: